tower-rs/tower/guides/building-a-middleware-from-scratch.md

 }
 ```

-While this seems ideal on the surface as we're not loosing any type information
+While this seems ideal on the surface as we're not losing any type information
 and can use `match` to get at the exact error, the approach has three issues:

 1. In practice its common to nest lots of middleware.
 That would make the final